Back to blog

 How to Create SEO Topic Clusters (for Software Companies)

 Software company websites often publish blogs one by one without a real content system behind them.
-One post talks about web development cost, another about CRM, another about SEO, then a random comparison article gets added.
-The site grows, but topical authority stays weak because the content is not clustered intentionally.
+One post talks about web development cost, another about CRM, another about automation, and then a random comparison article gets added.
+The site grows, but topical authority stays weak because Google and users cannot easily see what the company is strongest at.

 SEO topic clusters for software companies cover